brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 >
 > Tabbing through the course information does not go to the Remove course from plan link, though this can be accessed via a mouse and there is a visual bookmark indicator.
 >
-> There is no audio confirmation that Course has been deleted-The bookmark icon changes visually, but there is no audio feedback.
+> There is no audio confirmation that Course has been deleted
 >
+> The bookmark icon changes visually, but there is no audio feedback.
+>
-> We need to go back to Course page to remove Course and check if Course has been removed Inconsistent availability of Remove option
+> We need to go back to Course page to remove Course and check if Course has been removed Inconsistent availability of Remove option.
 >
 > On repeated use, sometimes the remove option doesn’t appear either as a button or link and does not work on the dashboard and I had to go to the add courses page and remove the files, another day it appears as a link and works.